 Hardship allowance is paid as compensation to cover the stress and hassle of adjusting to a new environment.

 ・Remittance in JPY (JPY Allowance)

-Allowance in JPY is commonly paid to cover the continuance of social insurance in Japan, and at the occasion of unaccompanied assignment.
+Allowance in JPY is commonly paid to cover the continuance of social insurance in Japan.

 ・Overseas Position Allowance